The Excursions of Mr. Brouček to the Moon and to the 15th Century: Scene 3

 Brouček is brought to the house of Domšik, a sacristan, and his daughter Kunka.
 Brouček now finds himself in the midst of an impending battle for the future of the Czech nation, signified by the powerful singing of battle hymns by the gathered masses.
 The rebels ask Brouček to assist in the defense of Prague, to which he is characteristically averse.
 As the battle begins, our hero flees the scene.

 Scene 4

 In Old Town Square, the people of Prague celebrate their hard-fought victory but lament the death of Domšik.
 Brouček is found in hiding and accused of treason.
 He is appropriately sentenced to death by burning...in a beer barrel.

 Scene 5

 Back in 1888 Prague, just outside the Vikárka Inn (Home of the Hradčany Tavern), Mr. Würfl, the landlord of the Inn and the maker of the infamous pork sausage from the Moon, hears moans coming from the cellar.
 He discovers Mr. Brouček in a beer barrel, visibly relieved to be alive and back home.
-Our shameless hero boasts to Würfl that he single-handedly liberated the city of Prague.
+Brouček boasts to Würfl that he single-handedly liberated the city of Prague.